jon-mil-92/DisplayHotKeys/README.md

 ## Usage

 Currently, Display Hot Keys only works with single-monitor configurations.
 If a multi-monitor configuration is used, Display Hot Keys will only change the display settings for the primary monitor.
+Also, **this application will launch minimized to the system tray in the task bar by design**.

 ### Setting Hot Keys